With kanban board project management gets way easier as all team members know what project team roles they have, who needs to do what, and when.

 Kanbanchi is a place where you can view your work dynamically as it evolves, changes, and progresses from step to step.
 An online kanban board can be shared with your team in real time.
 This not only allows you to see whether the task is done or not, but also what stage the task is at now, who’s responsible for it, and what problems or comments have been made by your colleagues about this task.To see a video demo of all of Kanbanchi's features right here, please, accept functionality cookies.

 If you are looking for a project management software, you might consider trying a kanban-based one.
 Kanbanchi offers several features to help you keep project workflow on track.
-You may start with a free version or add some awesome features like time tracker or Gantt chart, that Kanbanchi allows to implement.
 Check it out now!